timomra/TimThesis/README.md

 Found here are the scripts I used to analyse data for my thesis.

 I analysed histone mass spectrometry, total proteomics and RNA-seq data.
+I also queried the ChEMBL database

 ### Histone MS
 This analysis pipeline consisted of pre-processing, post-processing and analysis steps.